Adderall and Alcohol

 Both Adderall and alcohol have specific side effects that affect a person’s behavior and mental state.
 Because of these reasons, the two should never be combined.
 While Adderall speeds up the central nervous system (CNS), alcohol slows down the brain’s electrical activity.

 Alcohol is known for its sedating effects.
 Drinking alcohol can make people feel more relaxed and content.
 This helps them to release inhibitions and produces a ‘buzzed’ or fuzzy mental state.
 However, too much alcohol has adverse health effects, such as an increased heart rate and blood pressure.

 These physical changes become even more dangerous with ADHD medications like Adderall.
 Adderall can mask specific symptoms of intoxication, leading people to drink more than intended.
 This increases the risk of alcohol poisoning.

 Some symptoms and side effects of alcohol poisoning include:

-The combination of Adderall and alcohol can also result in an increased risk of severe and potentially devastating cardiovascular events, including heart attack and stroke.
+The combination of Adderall and alcohol can also result in an increased risk of heart attack and stroke.
 These conditions can occur even if a person does not have underlying cardiovascular risk factors.